Udayagiri Fort

-There are two forts named Udayagiri Fort in South India.

-Fort in Udayagiri, Andhra Pradesh

-Udayagiri Fort in Andhra Pradesh was constructed by Langula Gajapathi, chieftain to Gajapatis of Odisha approximately between 1434 and 1512 CE.

 Fort in Tamil Nadu (Kanyakumari District)

 Udayagiri Fort in Kanyakumari District, Tamil Nadu, with a view of the Western Ghats and hillock within the fort.

 Location

 The fort in Tamil Nadu is located 14 km from Nagercoil in Thuckalay Town, Kanyakumari District on the Thiruvananthapuram-Nagercoil National highway at Puliyoorkurichi.
 This was the most important military barracks of the rulers, when Padmanabhapuram was their capital.

 History

 Originally built in the 17th century, the fort was rebuilt by Maharaja Marthanda Varma of Travancore in the 18th century.

 Spanning about 90 acre, including an isolated 260 ft hillock.
 The fort contains an old foundry which was used for casting guns.

 The fort was rebuilt during the reign of Marthanda Varma, between 1741-44 under the supervision of Eustachius De Lannoy, a Flemish naval commander of the Dutch East India Company, who later served as the Chief of the Travancore Army.

 In the early days, the fort was of strategic importance.
 Prisoners captured in the campaign against Tippu Sultan were confined in the fort for some time.
 In 1810, the East India Company's Army under Colonel Leger marched into Travancore through the Aramboly Pass (Aralvaimozhi) to quell a rebellion under the leadership of Velu Thambi Dalava.

 In later years, English East India Company troops were stationed at the fort until the middle of the 19th century.
 A foundry for the manufacture of guns, mortars, and cannonballs was established within the fort under the supervision of the resident General.